 One of the first things you need to tell new reporters or students about covering economic reports from Washington is this: No, you are not being punished for some past wrongdoing.

 The Donald W. Reynolds National Center for Business Journalism seeks applications from accredited journalism schools that wish to host a visiting professor to teach business journalism classes in the spring 2016 semester.
 This will be the fifth and final year of the grant program, and one school in the U.S. will be selected to receive […]

 The Donald W. Reynolds Foundation Visiting Business Journalism Professors Program is seeking two visiting professors: one for spring 2015 and one for spring 2016.
 Those selected will teach business journalism during a semester in residence at two different campuses.
 The program is designed to initiate business journalism courses and curricula at accredited journalism schools across […]

 The Reynolds Center is accepting applications for the final grant in the Reynolds Visiting Business Journalism Professor program, as well as the final visiting professor candidate.
-The grant of up to $50,000 per school is funded by the Donald W. Reynolds Foundation with the goal of helping to launch business journalism […]
+The grant of up to $50,000 per school is funded by the Donald W. Reynolds Foundation, with the goal of helping to launch business journalism programs at campuses around […]